 You can also help your furry friend by using pet wipes to remove allergens after each walk or using a gentle shampoo to help wash away irritants during peak allergy season.
 Air purifiers and humidifiers are also great tools to help clean the air inside your home and lessen the risk of seasonal allergies.You can also give your dog allergy support chews.
 Try to limit the use of scented products in your home.
 Dogs are particularly susceptible to cigarette smoke so avoid smoking in your home as much as possible.

 Removing Foreign Obstructions

 If you suspect that your dog has eaten something that is blocking his airway, head to the vet immediately.
-The vet will use an X-ray to help identify the object before removal.
 Pet owners can help prevent foreign obstructions by monitoring playtime.

 Don’t let your dog chew on sticks, which splinter easily, and replace any toys that are broken or frayed to prevent choking.
 Keep tempting treats, like rawhide, out of reach if they may cause your pet harm when eaten unsupervised.
 Take bones and meat wrappings to the outdoor trash whenever possible, and use a sturdy trash can that can be placed in a secure cupboard to limit access.